-The Compensation Committee is composed solely of independent directors, who at the end of 2020 were Madhavan Balachandran, Jack Kaye and David Meek, with Mr. Balachandran serving as the Committee Chair.
-The Chair of the Board, Philip Astley-Sparke is invited to attend meetings, but is not a formal member.
+The Compensation Committee is composed solely of independent directors, who at the end of 2021 were Madhavan Balachandran, Jack Kaye, and David Meek, with Mr. Balachandran serving as the Compensation Committee Chair.

 Details of the Compensation Committee's duties are fully set out in the Compensation Committee's charter, which can be found on our website: http://uniqure.com/investors-newsroom/corporate-governance.php.